 Customer service is a crucial aspect of any business, but have you ever thought about how it can affect your online presence?
-Today, social media is a prominent aspect of any business profile that should not be ignored including those of hotels.
+Today, social media is a prominent aspect of any business profile that should not be ignored, including those of hotels.
 If you are looking to update your hotel social media strategy, then you must allocate resources for valuable customer service via social media.

-On the other hand, if you’ve received a complaint that was handled appropriately by employees but the guest is still unsatisfied then you might want to message them privately to further assist them on their particular issue.
-A public display of back and forth will just make yours brand seem like they lack control of the situation in the eyes of other social media users.
-If you are going to respond, make sure you do so in a timely manner.
+On the other hand, if you’ve received a complaint that was handled appropriately by employees but the guest is still unsatisfied.
+You might want to message them privately to assist them on their particular issue further.
+A public display of back and forth will make your brand seem like they lack control of the situation in the eyes of other social media users.
+If you are going to respond, make sure you do so promptly.
 You may even consider setting up an automatic response for anyone who sends you a message saying something along the lines of, “Thank you for your interest!
 We’re very excited to be hearing from you.
-We’re currently away from the computer so please allow up to 24 hours for a reply.”
+We’re currently away from the computer, so please allow up to 24 hours for a reply.”

 Overall, you want as many online interactions to be positive.
 Even if there is an unsatisfied customer behind a bad review, you can quickly turn this around with excellent customer service.
 To do so, you must listen!
 Don’t just apologize, instead make amends and say how the situation will be remedied and choose your words wisely!